This brief gives advice for:

 Dust with a soft, damp cloth or chamois.
 Dry or gritty cloths can scratch the surface.

-Where necessary, wax ACRYLITE® premium sheet occasionally with non-solvented auto paste wax to protect it and maintain its surface gloss.
+Where necessary, wax ACRYLITE® extruded sheet occasionally with non-solvented auto paste wax to protect it and maintain its surface gloss.
 Apply a thin, even coat with a soft, clean cloth; polish lightly with cotton flannel.
 Then, wipe with a damp cloth to help eliminate electrostatic charges.
 Keep the surface dust-free.

 Store sheets in their original shipping cartons.
 Don't handle sheets unnecessarily until ready to use them.
 If storage procedures are correct, pre-drying before thermoforming is rarely needed.

-Several heating methods are available for thermoforming ACRYLITE® premium sheet into skylights.
+Several heating methods are available for thermoforming ACRYLITE® extruded sheet into skylights.
 These include flat, horizontal heaters, constant temperature horizontal ovens, or thermoforming machines.
 Vertical hot air ovens are seldom used.
 Because of poor air circulation, they heat unevenly, causing temperature differentials within the oven.
 This can result in uneven shapes.
 For a complete review of equipment available to thermoform skylights, see our fabrication manual on Thermoforming.

 To heat acrylic quickly, assure the sheet absorbs the wavelength of the radiant heat source.
-The optimum wavelength for absorption of infrared waves is 3.2 - 3.6 microns for ACRYLITE® premium sheet.
+The optimum wavelength for absorption of infrared waves is 3.2 - 3.6 microns for ACRYLITE® extruded sheet.
 This requires emission temperatures of 1000 - 1200°F. If emitter frequency is outside this range, the sheet is transparent to much of the infrared radiant energy.
 Only surface conduction heats it.

 These comments add to statements made in our fabrication manual on Thermoforming.